HITKehaoChen/PlayBooks/README.md

 - `npm start` for development

 - You can just visit the [Demo](https://viluntas.me/PlayBooks/) for this pro.(faster UX if you are in USA XD)
+> You can input some author names like 'Mag', 'Test', 'Yuri' for testing.

+# Todo

+- [] Syncing the res after editing the book info.
+- [] debounce func to optimize the UX

 # License